-Fernvale Country Market offers a true blue insight to the suburban world in Australia.
-Before you even walk into the gates you find pick up trucks outside selling live chickens and sometimes even puppies.
+Fernvale Country Market offers a true blue insight into the suburban world in Australia.
+Before you even walk into the gates you find pick-up trucks outside selling live chickens and sometimes even puppies.
 The market has been operating since 1988 and you can still feel a twinge of its original vibe in the air.
 Like most country markets there are a number of stalls selling fresh local produce and delicious homemade jams.

 Six things to watch out for at Fernvale Country Market

 Make sure you visit one of the wonderful cafes around the site for refreshments.
 The meals are cooking using products you find in the market and offer a fresh and satisfying taste.

 Fernvale Country Market is well known for not having an endless supply of cheap and imported goods.
 You can find genuine high-quality antiques here if you look hard enough so be prepared for some hard work.
 You will be duly rewarded.

 Arrive as early as you can.
 Due to a lack of parking spaces, latecomers are often required to take a long walk.
 The market opens at 6 am and wraps up at midday.